 Ranked by Legal 500 US for Corporate Investigations and White-Collar Criminal Defense: Advice to Corporates and Advice to Individuals (2021), with clients commenting: “They are solid legal advisors both on the law, the realities of dispute resolution within our civil and criminal justice system, and on the practical side of any business dispute.”

 For the seventh consecutive year, Mayer Brown was named to the “GIR 30,” the publication’s list of the “world’s top 30 investigations practices.”

 Named “Transatlantic Investigations Team of the Year” at Legal Week’s Transatlantic Legal Awards 2019

 US News/Best Lawyers

-Received first-tier rankings in the US and Chicago in the 2020 edition of the US News/Best Lawyers “Best Law Firms” list
+Received first-tier rankings in the US, Chicago and Washington in the 2021 edition of the US News/Best Lawyers “Best Law Firms” list